donour/LotusECMLogger/README.md

 ### Protocol / Data
 - **Throttle position scaling constant may not be portable.** `LiveDataReading.cs` uses a hard-coded divisor of 77 as the observed max raw throttle value.
 This may vary across ECU calibrations.
 Verify and replace with a documented or configurable value.
-- **DTC clearing is not implemented.** `DTCControl.clearCodesButton_Click` only shows a "not yet implemented" message.
-Add OBD-II Mode 0x04 clear; the firmware already zeroes both stored and permanent DTCs when it receives a clear request. (`DTCControl.cs`)